flanksource/docs/canary-checker/docs/scripting/gotemplate.md

 Decode a Base64 string.
 This supports both standard ([RFC4648 &sect;4](https://tools.ietf.org/html/rfc4648#section-4)) and URL-safe ([RFC4648 &sect;5](https://tools.ietf.org/html/rfc4648#section-5)) encodings.

-This function outputs the data as a string, so it may not be appropriate for decoding binary data.
-Use [`base64.DecodeBytes`](#base64.DecodeBytes) for binary data.

 ```go
 {{ base64.Decode "aGVsbG8gd29ybGQ=" }} // hello world